MoebiusSolutions/extension-scaffold/documentation/BuildRPM.md

 ## Steps for creating a release rpm

 The following steps can and should be automated.
-Automation vi Jenkins has been postponed at this point as DI2E sunsets Sept 2022.
+Automation using Jenkins has been postponed at this point as DI2E sunsets Sept 2022.

 ### Build the latest release and RPM